thanhdo1991/d8-theming-guide/templates/overriding-template-files.md

 Rather than change a template file provided by Drupal, another theme, or a contributed module, it is preferable to override the template file and make changes to a **copy **of the original.

+Overriding templates is a three-step process that consists of:

+1. Locating the template currently being used
+2. Copying the template into your theme
+3. Modifying the copy of the template